philwhiles/frettler/README.md

 A#maj (A# maj) [A#,D,F]
 ```

-It will attempt to identify the chord using it's own understanding of each chords interval - the root note for the chord MUST be the first in the list you give it.
+The order of the notes is not critical as Frettler will generate all possible chords with the root being each of the notes in turn, and look to see if the notes in the chord match the notes
+provided.
+It only looks for perfect matches currently.

 ### Instruments
 A fretboard is a fretboard, and frettler can handle any number of strings with any tuning.
 For each instrument mentioned it has a default number of strings and their standard tunings.